Eastern Intercollegiate Volleyball Association

 The Eastern Intercollegiate Volleyball Association (EIVA) is a college athletic conference whose member schools compete in men's volleyball.
 Its member institutions are located in the Northeast United States.

 The EIVA Tournament champion receives one of six automatic bids to the NCAA National Collegiate Men's Volleyball Championship.
 The other five automatic bids go to the two other traditional major volleyball conferences, the MIVA (Midwestern Intercollegiate Volleyball Association) and the MPSF (Mountain Pacific Sports Federation); the Big West Conference, which in the 2017–18 school year became the first Division I all-sports conference ever to sponsor men's volleyball; and two Division II conferences in Conference Carolinas and the Southern Intercollegiate Athletic Conference (SIAC).
 Before the 2014 tournament, the EIVA, MIVA, and MPSF received three of the four bids to the NCAA tournament, with the remaining entry being an at-large bid that was chosen from one of the three leagues by a committee of coaches from these leagues.
 The tournament expanded to six teams in 2014 when Conference Carolinas was given its automatic bid, seven in 2018 with the addition of the Big West champion, and eight in 2024 with the addition of the SIAC champion.
 The current lineup consists of the six conference champions and two at-large entries.

 Penn State won every conference championship from 1991 through 2017, with the exception of 1998 when Princeton captured the title and 2016 when George Mason won the title.
 Harvard and Princeton emerged on top in 2018 and 2019, respectively.
 The Nittany Lions are the only conference team to win the NCAA national championships, having captured the title in 1994 and 2008.

-As of the current 2025 season (2024–25 school year), the EIVA consists of seven schools: the University of Charleston (in West Virginia; not to be confused with the College of Charleston in South Carolina), George Mason University, Harvard University, the New Jersey Institute of Technology (NJIT), Pennsylvania State University (Penn State), Princeton University, and Sacred Heart University.
+As of the current 2025 season (2024–25 school year), the EIVA consists of seven schools: the University of Charleston (WV), George Mason University, Harvard University, the New Jersey Institute of Technology (NJIT), Pennsylvania State University (Penn State), Princeton University, and Sacred Heart University.
 All are Division I members except for D-II Charleston.
 The top four teams compete for the EIVA championship.
 The winner represents the conference in the NCAA Div.
 I/II national championships.